henro25/simple-chat/notebook.md

 > **Notes:**
 > - Testing was challenging due to issues with relative vs. absolute imports.
 > - Currently using relative imports for better compatibility during testing, treating both server and client as modules.

 ---

+Questions:

+1. How do we want to pagination our results -- what do we want the UI chat to look like
+   1. This will influence how we want to create custom wire
+   2. How many messsages do we want to send from server to client at once?
+      1. Should we multithread or simple keep polling to send real-time updates?
+   3. We should diagram the information flow and edge cases of live streaming messages to another user!
+2. Come to a concensous on how to manage read/unread information flow
+3. Delete Accounts should need another database to make sure the same account name is not used twice?
+Should we even specify this?

+TODOs:

+1. Hashing the passwords
+2. Client (Integration) Tests
+3. Substitute error codes with their actual information
+   1. Handle this in `/protocols` somehow (there should simply be a function that handles message translation)

+---